The English alt-rock band The Poulsons appeared with the LP Rompa Stompa earlier in the month.

-The English alt-rock quintet Fragile Creatures surfaced with a new track within the past couple of hours.
+The Welsh alt-rock band Blind Beggar surfaced with a new track on the 15th.

 Rumours abound that Blind Beggar will be releasing some full studio recorded material imminently though thus far Out Of My Head, the latest track, is also in demo form.